 The natural reaction to a loss is grief.
-It is part of a normal healing process, which is common across the majority of cultures.
+It is part of a healing process.
 There is no set amount of time for grieving; it varies from person to person.
-Some people may experience an intense grief reaction; for others it may be mild.
-Grief may begin immediately or be a delayed response.
+Some people may experience a more intense grief reaction than others.
+Grief may be expressed outwardly immediately or it may emerge over time.
 In some cases, grieving can be brief, while for others it may go on for years.
 Some people grieve privately, while others are more public about their grief.